AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/upgrade-instructions-5-2-0.md

 >[!NOTE]
 >
-> AEM 6.5 LTS Service Pack 2 is intended for use with the Experience Manager Guides 5.2.0 release and excludes support for earlier versions.
+> - AEM 6.5 LTS Service Pack 2 is intended for use with the Experience Manager Guides 5.2.0 release and excludes support for earlier versions. <br>
-> If you are currently on AEM 6.5 and plan to move to AEM 6.5 LTS, make sure to complete the AEM upgrade first before proceeding with the Experience Manager Guides 5.2.0 upgrade.
+> - If you are currently on AEM 6.5 and plan to move to AEM 6.5 LTS, make sure to complete the AEM upgrade first before proceeding with the Experience Manager Guides 5.2.0 upgrade.
 For details, view [Upgrading to Adobe Experience Manager (AEM) 6.5 LTS](https://experienceleague.adobe.com/en/docs/experience-manager-65-lts/content/implementing/deploying/upgrading/upgrade).

 Before you proceed with upgrading to version 5.2.0 of Experience Manager Guides, you must consider the following points: